-The GD25UF64E supports DTR Quad SPI operation when using the "DTR Quad I/O Fast Read" (EDh) command.
+The GD25LE128E supports DTR Quad SPI operation when using the "DTR Quad I/O Fast Read" (EDH) command.
 This command allows data to be transferred to or from the device at eight times the rate of the standard SPI, and data output will be latched on both rising and falling edges of the serial clock.
-When using the DTR Quad SPI command, the SI and SO pins become bidirectional I/O pins: IO0 and IO1, and the WP# pin become bidirectional I/O pin: IO2, in addition to IO3 pin.
-For GD25UF64E, the QE bit is set to 1 as default and cannot be changed.
+When using the DTR Quad SPI command, the SI and SO pins become bidirectional I/O pins: IO0 and IO1, and the WP# and HOLD#/RESET# pins become bidirectional I/O pins: IO2 and IO3.
+For GD25LE128E, the Quad Enable (QE) bit of status Register must be set to 1 before sending the "DTR Quad I/O Fast Read" command.